top of page

 Edmund Rice Centre Nairobi (ERCN) is a community-based organisation that provides educational, vocational and livelihood services to vulnerable communities living in the informal settlement of Kibera.
 In 2022, ERFA is supporting ERCN project Education for Children living with disabilities.

-The project aims to enhance learning and developmental outcomes for 77 Children with intellectual and Autism spectrum disorder, by improving their cognitive and adaptive abilities.
+The project aims to enhance learning and developmental outcomes for 77 Children with intellectual and Autism spectrum disorder by improving their cognitive and adaptive abilities.
 They will be recruited, assessed and then enrolled at ERCN.
-Those enrolled will be taught basic learning skills based on their abilities; which will include reading ,writing, outdoor/ creative activities and activities of daily living.
+Those enrolled will be taught basic learning skills based on their abilities, which will include reading, writing, outdoor/ creative activities and daily living activities.
 Their guardians will be empowered through various trainings on how to handle and offer continued support to the CWDs during non-school days.
-The project will transition the children every 3 years having empowered their parents.
+The project will transition the children every 3 years, having empowered their parents.

 Vision:

-An empowered and transformed society (Kibera community) where everyone enjoys fullness of life.
+An empowered and transformed society (Kibera community) where everyone enjoys the fullness of life.

 Mission: